FStarLang/FStar/INSTALL.md

     $ make 1 -j6

-As explained [below](#bootstrapping-f-in-ocaml), a snapshot of the F\* sources extracted to OCaml is checked-in the F\* repo and regularly updated, and the command above will simply build an F\* binary out of that snapshot.
+As explained in more detail [below](#bootstrapping-f-in-ocaml), a snapshot of the F\* sources extracted to OCaml is checked in the F\* repo and regularly updated, and the command above will simply build an F\* binary out of that snapshot.

 **Note:** On Windows this generates a *native* F\* binary, that is, a binary that does *not* depend on `cygwin1.dll`, since